umass-cs-377/377-lab-edlab-cpp/README.md

 ## Part 1: Edlab (10 Points)

 First, you will need to show that you know how to successfully access the Edlab environment that we will be using for our programming projects this semester.
 Using a secure shell such as [the Secure Shell extension](https://chrome.google.com/webstore/detail/secure-shell/iodihamcpbpeioajjeobimgagajmlibd) for Google Chrome should suffice for the access.
 Connect to _____@elnux.cs.umass.edu, where the blank space is replaced by your UMass student username (the same one used for SPIRE and Moodle).
 Click on the ‘SFTP’ option to upload files.
 After it connects, it should ask you for your password, which you input to log in.
-If you do not already have a password, please create a new one – the default is set to ELaaabbb, where ‘aaa’ is the last 3 digits of your student ID and ‘bbb’ is the first three letters of your student username.
+If you do not already have a password, please create a new one – the default is set to `ELaaabbb`, where `aaa` is the last 3 digits of your student ID and `bbb` is the first three letters of your student username.

-Once you have successfully logged into Edlab, upload a file named ______.txt where the blank space is replaced with your SPIRE username using the ‘put’ command.
-Then, use the ‘ls’ command to view the file directory, and attach a screenshot to your solution.
+Once you have successfully logged into Edlab, upload a file named `______.txt` where the blank space is replaced with your SPIRE username using the `put` command.
+Then, use the `ls` command to view the file directory, and attach a screenshot to your solution.

 ## Part 2: Maps (20 Points)